 You might know RuPaul from his successful television show, RuPaul’s Drag Race.
-He uses his charisma, uniqueness, nerve and talent to cultivate a space where trans individuals can celebrate their identities and unapologetically flaunt the best versions of themselves.
+He uses his charisma, uniqueness, nerve and talent to encourage queer individuals to celebrate who they are.
 A respected member of the LGBTQ+ community, RuPaul transforms what is possible for young boys who are coming into themselves and men who use drag to embrace who they are.

 As the examples allude to above, transformational leaders are moved beyond individual gain.
 That’s because transformational leadership is driven by the needs of surrounding contexts.
 And when it comes to the workplace, change of this caliber can only happen when the strengths of the team are leveraged and the needs of each member are recognized and met.

 With this people-first approach, you’re bound to get a team who wants to work with each other, work for the company and work toward themselves.